Thinking about Gay Male Brains.

 Its a very, very emotional structure.
 And it's fast.
 If you suddenly notice a bus heading toward you, and you feel a 'burst' of fear, that's your amygdala; the one on the right.
 If you feel a burst of elation when someone looks at you with attraction in their eyes, that's your amygdala, too; the one on the left.

-A gay man's brain has more connections between the opposite emotional centers than other brains.
+A gay man's brain has more connections between the opposite emotional and primal cognitive centers than other brains.

 The amygdala does an important kind of recognition, too.
 It recognizes other people, or more importantly, how they're feeling.
 It responds to facial expressions, tones of voice, and, I'd guess, body language as well.